CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 #### Batched points

 In this example, the first two points have a `batchId` of 0, and the next two points have a `batchId` of 1.
-Note that the batch table only has two names:
+Note that the Batch Table only has two names:

 ```javascript
 var featureTableJSON = {